phalcon-orphanage/docs/ru/api/Phalcon_Tag_Select.rst

 private static  **_optionsFromResultset** (*unknown* $resultset, *unknown* $using, *unknown* $value, *unknown* $closeOption)

-Generate the OPTION tags based on a resulset
+Generate the OPTION tags based on a resultset